regehr/bulk-compiler-tests/README.md

 ## TODO

-- find the latest rev of LLVM and check it out consistently, as opposed to separately checking out the head of all subprojects;
-  see scripts from Will; get checksums back into the nix code

 - make sure everything runs with Nix sandboxing turned on

 - figure out why LLVM is getting built twice